 Your instructor: This section contains information for you and for anyone who asks about me.
 My CV is accessible from my webpage.
 I am usually an experimental pure mathematician.
 My work is defined by particular problems I find interesting, and I find it important to learn the history and literature of these problems while I'm exploring.
 (Much wonderful mathematics has been "reclaimed by the underbrush" and needs to be rediscovered.)
-I am not a master of any general area, and my interests are not usually motivated by the current social consensus of the area's "important" questions.
+I am not a master of any general area, and my interests are not usually motivated by the current socio-professional consensus of the area's "important" questions.

 To paraphrase from my (often unsuccessful) grant applications: "My research is usually classified in 11 by MathSciNet, but my conferences are in 14.
 The work has recently been harvested in the delightful valley bounded by number theory, algebraic geometry and analysis, under a strongly combinatorial breeze."
 My main research these days has involved the representation of homogeneous polynomials (forms) as a sum of higher powers of forms, whether as sums of real squares (Hilbert's 17th problem), as linear combinations of higher powers of linear forms over various fields (Waring representations) or as sums of powers of complex quadratic forms (recent results in 19th century mathematics).
 I have also worked on a variety of digital problems in combinatorial number theory, often emanating from properties of the Stern sequence, and from the pattern of the configurations of lattice points in polytopes, with applications to sums of squares.
-(My own PhD was in functional analysis, leading me to Hilbert's 17th Problem and the higher degree Waring representation problem over $\mathbb{R}$ .)
+(My own PhD was in functional analysis, leading me to Hilbert's 17th Problem and the higher degree Waring representation problem over \mathbb{R} .)
 My papers might or might not match the current collective identification of "hot" topics, but I will never suggest that you work on a narrow thesis topic that only you and I would care about.

 Finally, I need to discuss another rather taboo but very important subject: my answers to the question "What does mathematics mean to you?".
 These are presented in part to help you develop your own answers.
 There's no right or wrong; the answer varies from person to person and for one person, may change over time.
-Here's my December 2019 version.
+Here's my August 2022 version.

-"Euclid alone has looked on Beauty bare." - Edna St. Vincent Millay should behave, creating (iii) a community of people who share (i) and (ii).
+"Euclid alone has looked on Beauty bare." - Edna St. Vincent Millay

+Mathematics fills the spiritual niche in my life.
+An organized religion offers, I think, three important things: (i) an explanatory story of the world, leading to (ii) a set of rules about how humans should interact, creating (iii) a community of people who share (i) and (ii).
 Mathematics is good with (i), great with (iii), but is basically silent about (ii).
 The Golden Rule is a symmetry principle, but not too much else in (ii) is axiomatic.
 I plug the gap with the (regrettably, still aspirational) intention to treat everyone I meet with respect and kindness, with the understanding that all people are equally important.
 Much of what I've written here can be considered an explication of this last point: professors are neither more (nor less) important than students.